Skip to main content

 sudo su bcuser

-sudo journalctl -o cat -fu sol
+sudo journalctl -o cat -fu node

 1. How to check the logs from the EC2 user-data script?